From the Families

 CPT William 'Art' Reynolds

-447th Bombardment Group
+711th Bomber Squadron, 447th Bombardment Group

-But Erin gave us more than a beautiful report!
-She gave my family a chance to get to know our WWII hero, live in his shoes for a moment, and finally understand what he truly accomplished in the final minutes of his life.
-It was a gift and we are all so grateful!
+I knew there was more out there, and Erin found it.
+The report she provided wrapped everything into a single, beautiful document I was able to share with my entire family.
+There were tears and thank-yous for days.
+But Erin gave us more than a report.
+She gave my family a chance to know our WWII hero, to live in his shoes for a moment, and finally understand what he truly accomplished in the final minutes of his life.
+It was a gift.

 — Karen, great-niece of CPT Reynolds